 We’ve all read these things, and they are simply not true.
 The UK had over 282 MILLION library visits in 2016, and it averages around 250 million a year.
 That’s enough to fill the London O2 Arena over 14,000 times.
 That’s a pretty big number.
 Just think about that for a moment.
 That’s the same as filling the O2 every night for roughly the next thirty eight years, and public libraries are doing that every year.
 Okay, so we know that all of these “no ones” are using public libraries, and that also shows that it’s a myth that “no one” needs them.

-It’s not “all on the internet” and that’s just a silly and privileged thing to say.
+It’s not “all on the internet” and that’s just an ignorant and privileged thing to say.
 The digital divide in the UK means that around 10% of people have no internet access and are not regular computer users.
 Another big number here because at current population figures that means that around 6.5 MILLION people have no computer access or skills.
 That’s roughly the same figure as twice the population of Wales.
 So even if it was “all on the internet”, many people would not be able to access it.

 Let’s take a look at one thing that is on the internet, but perhaps shouldn’t be – government paperwork.
 It is a sad fact that only 54% of applicants were able to fill out the Universal Credit forms without extra help.
 When people struggle with this paperwork they are usually sent to the library to do it.
 In fact official advice is to “go to your public library” to seek help filling out the forms.
 Of course, this is only possible if the library has staff and that it is actually open.